Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

-Examples of physical knowledge integrated into machine learning are the following: The trajectory of objects can be described with kinematic laws, e.g., that the position~$y$ of a falling object can be described as a function of time $t$, namely $y(t) = y_0 + v_0 t + at^2$ \cite{stewart2017label}.
-Or, the proportionality of two variables can be expressed via inequality constraints, for example, that the water density $\rho$ at two different depths $d_1 < d_2$ in a lake must obey $\rho(d_1) \leq \rho(d_2)$~\cite{karpatne2017physics}.
+Three representative examples are the following: The trajectory of objects can be described with kinematic laws, e.g., that the position~$y$ of a falling object can be described as a function of time $t$, namely $y(t) = y_0 + v_0 t + at^2$.

-As examples from biology and chemistry, DNA sequence classes can be represented as polyhedral sets, which are specified by linear inequalities~\cite{fung2003knowledge}.
-Or, the covalent bonds of a molecule can be constrained such that their number and type agree with the atom's valence electrons~\cite{ma2018constrained}.

-In robotics, the joint positions of a robot arm can be described by linear equations~\cite{ramamurthy2019leveraging}.

-In electrochemical micro-machining processes, relations between control parameters (e.g. voltage, pulse duration) and intermediate observables (e.g. current density) are known to influence outcomes and can be expressed as linear equations derived from principles of physical chemistry~\cite{lu2017physics}.
+Such knowledge from Newtonian mechanics can be used to improve object detection and tracking in videos~\cite{stewart2017label}.
+Or, the proportionality of two variables can be expressed via inequality constraints, for example, that the water density $\rho$ at two different depths $d_1 < d_2$ in a lake must obey $\rho(d_1) \leq \rho(d_2)$, which can be used in water temperature prediction~\cite{karpatne2017physics}.
+Furthermore, for the prediction of key performance indicators in production processes, relations between control parameters (e.g. voltage, pulse duration) and intermediate observables (e.g. current density) are known to influence outcomes and can be expressed as linear equations derived from principles of physical chemistry~\cite{lu2017physics}.

-\textbf{Expert Knowledge.} Examples for the representation of expert knowledge are also given in~\cite{mangasarian2007nonlinear, muralidhar2018incorporating}: Valid ranges of variables according to experts' intuition can be defined as approximation constraints~\cite{muralidhar2018incorporating}.
-Moreover, the experience of, say, an oncological surgeon that the number of metastatized lymph nodes increases with tumor size can be formalized by a linear inequality~\cite{mangasarian2007nonlinear}.
+\textbf{Expert Knowledge.} An example for the representation of expert knowledge is to define valid ranges of variables according to experts' intuition as approximation constraints~\cite{muralidhar2018incorporating} or monotonicity constraints~\cite{vonkurnatowski2020compensating}.